Running a Small Law Firm in Pennsylvania: 5 Owners Share Their Stories

 What was the scariest part of starting your own law firm?
 How did you find the courage to go on?

-“The scariest part of starting your own law firm involves venturing into the unknown.
+The scariest part of setting up your own law firm involves venturing into the unknown.
 How much is it going to cost?
 What happens if I can’t get clients?
 How, when, and where do I market my services?
 Can I afford support staff?
 How much is it going to cost to build and develop a website?
 What types of insurance do I need?
 Who is going to handle the bookkeeping and accounting for the law firm?
-What happens if I run out of money?
+How to manage a small law firm if I run out of money?

-Starting a law firm is extremely challenging, and will almost always require an attorney to work longer hours than they expect.
+Starting a law firm is extremely challenging and will almost always require an attorney to work longer hours than they expect.
 In addition to serving their clients, an attorney starting a new firm will oftentimes have to handle a significant number of other tasks they likely have never encountered before.
 Even after opening a new law firm, it can take anywhere from 6 months to several years before the firm turns a profit.
-This is always an extremely stressful time.”
+This is always an extremely stressful time.

 What do you consider to be the best decision regarding running your law firm you’ve made since the pandemic started?

-“The best decision our law firm made during the pandemic was to quickly accept and adjust to the situation the pandemic presented.
+The best decision our law firm made during the pandemic was to quickly accept and adjust to the situation the pandemic presented.
 Everyone at our firm immediately took the necessary time to familiarize themselves with programs like Zoom and DocuSign.

-Additionally, everyone at the firm took the time to finally get used to the countless features offered by the firm’s VOIP (Voice over Internet Protocol) telephone system which had previously been in place for years.
+Additionally, everyone at the firm took the time to finally get used to the countless features offered by the firm’s VOIP (Voice over Internet Protocol) telephone system that had previously been in place for years.
 The VOIP telephone system enabled our firm to work from home and communicate with one another as if we were all working in the office.
-Incoming calls could immediately be transferred to their intended recipient, and members of the firm could use their smartphones and portable electronic devices to contact clients and other parties the same as if they were in the office.”
+Incoming calls could immediately be transferred to their intended recipient, and members of the firm could use their smartphones and portable electronic devices to contact clients and other parties the same as if they were in the office.

 As a small law firm owner, you strive for efficiency.
 How do you boost it?

-“As a small firm, we boost efficiency by using clear and direct lines of communication.
-This helps us delegate responsibilities.”
+As a small firm, we boost efficiency by using clear and direct lines of communication.
+This helps us delegate responsibilities.
+Teamwork and delegation are key to efficiency.

 “As a small firm, we must work as a team, with each member knowing and taking responsibility for their role.
 There must always be a balance of authority and responsibility.
 It is important to delegate a certain amount of authority to everyone at the firm because with authority comes responsibility.”

-“During the pandemic employees were required to make certain decisions without running to their superiors seeking approval or permission.
-This resulted in the employee becoming more confident and in just about every instance resulted in them performing their jobs better.”
+During the pandemic, employees were required to make certain decisions without running to their superiors seeking approval or permission.
+This resulted in the employee becoming more confident and in just about every instance resulted in them performing their jobs better.

-Ted Kaplun, the Founding Partner at KaplunMarx in Bala Cynwyd, PA.
+Ted Kaplun, the Founding Partner at KaplunMarx in Bala Cynwyd, PA

 The next person who has shared his milestones and life hacks with us is Ted Kaplun, a personal injury lawyer and the founder at KaplunMarx in Bala Cynwyd, Pennsylvania.
 During his 15 years in law, Kaplun has earned millions of dollars for his clients.
 He knows how to go above and beyond the call of duty to exceed his clients’ expectations in each case.